Workflow Guide

 AI does not become useful because you bought a tool.
 It becomes useful when the workflow keeps getting cleaner, safer, and easier for the team to use.

-Why SMB AI implementation needs an operations review
+Why business AI implementation needs an operations review

 Most small businesses treat AI like a one-time setup: buy Copilot, connect a tool, run a few prompts, and hope productivity improves.
 That is why useful pilots often fade after the first week.
 Nobody owns the review loop.